-- New methods with which to improve customer service and reduce related costs are not utilized.
+- Underutilized methods to improve customer service and reduce related costs

-- Lack of knowledge on the part of one section of an enterprise regarding interactions with a customer on the part of another can lead to customer frustration and embarrassment.
+- A lack of knowledge on the part of one section of an enterprise regarding interactions with a customer on the part of another, leading to customer frustration and embarrassment

-- Lack of visibility of the order status along the whole supply chain.
+- A lack of visibility of the order status along the whole supply chain

-- Lack of true integration of SCM and CRM systems.
+- A lack of true integration of supply chain management (SCM) and CRM systems

-- Inefficient routing protocols send voice calls and emails into a black hole where they are never retrieved or responded to.
+- Inefficient routing protocols that send voice calls and emails into a black hole where they are never retrieved or responded to

-- Inadequate staffing provides for an overloaded workforce where responses to inquiries may be unacceptably delayed or never answered at all.
+- Inadequate staffing that provides an overloaded workforce where responses to inquiries may be unacceptably delayed or never answered at all

-- Web pages are static (not constantly updated), thus they do not respond to customer needs and demands.
+- Static web pages that do not respond to customer needs and demands

 You can read more on this topic in our Customer Service Risk Questionnaire and by exploring these tools on KnowledgeLeader: